 the ruling-lawyer clears me of the ticket.

-pro tip: people in chicago like hearing that their city is the best; and are out to prove it. unlike the new yorker who knows theirs is and fuck you if you got another opinion, leave.
+pro tip: people in chicago like hearing that their city is the best; and are out to prove it. unlike the new yorker who knows theirs and if you got another opinion then ‘fuck you, leave’

 listening to matthew wilder’s break my stride (1983)